-I/ Calculated assuming Low Income Allowance or itemized deductions equal to 17 percent of income, whichever is greater.

-B. Residential Conservation Tax Credit (Discussed in the Energy Section of this Fact Sheet).
+- Calculated assuming Low Income Allowance or itemized deductions equal to 17 percent of income, whichever is greater. - B. Residential Conservation Tax Credit (Discussed in the Energy Section of this Fact Sheet).
 The President seeks legislation to provide incentives to homeowners for making thermal efficiency improvements, such as storm windows and insulation, in existing homes.
 This measure, along with a stepped-up public information program, could save the equivalent of over 500,000 barrels of oil per day by 1985.
 Under this legislation:

 - 1. A 15 percent tax credit retroactive to January 1, 1975 for the cost of certain improvements in thermal efficiency in residences would be provided.
 Tax credits would apply to the first \$1,000 of expenditures and can be claimed during the next three years. - 2.
 At least 18 million homes could qualify for these tax benefits, estimated to total about \$500 million annually in tax credits. - C. Payments to Nontaxpayers of \$2 billion.
 The final component of the \$19 billion distribution to individuals is a distribution of nearly \$2 billion to nontaxpayers and certain low-income taxpayers.
 For this low-income group, a special distribution of \$80 per adult will be provided, as follows: - 1.
 Adults who would pay no tax even without the tax reductions in A above, will receive \$80. - 2.
 Adults who receive less than \$80 in such tax reductions will receive approximately the difference. - 3.
 Persons not otherwise filing returns but eligible for these special distributions will make application on simple forms provided by the Internal Revenue Service on which they would furnish their name, address, social security number, and income. - 4.
 For purposes of the special distribution, "adults" are individuals who during the year are at least 18 years old and who are not eligible to be claimed as a dependent under the Federal income tax laws. - 5.
-Since most taxpayers will receive their 1975 income tax reductions in 1975 through reductions in withholding on wages and estimated tax payments, the special distribution to non-taxpayers and low-income and the state of t objudancion di una Peri desorba 🗟 🗚 🗚 taxpayers will also begin in 1975.
+Since most taxpayers will receive their 1975 income tax reductions in 1975 through reductions in withholding on wages and estimated tax payments, the special distribution to non-taxpayers and low-incometaxpayers will also begin in 1975.
 It is anticipated that disbursement, based on 1974 income can be made in the summer of 1975.

-- Yathana D. Jan Tax Reductions for Corporations. desired the corporate rate will be reduced by 6 residence with percentage points, effectively lowering the corporate rate from 48 percent to 42 percent for 1975.
-The resulting benefit in 1975 is estimated at about smile and a \$6 billion.
-The end of the industrial - IV.
-Moratorium on New Federal Spending Programs.
+- D. Tax Reductions for Corporations.
+The corporate rate will be reduced by 6 percentage points, effectively lowering the corporate rate from 48 percent to 42 percent for 1975.
+The resulting benefit in 1975 is estimated at about \$6 billion. - Moratorium on New Federal Spending Programs.

 The President announced that he would propose no new Federal spending programs except for energy.
 He also indicated that he would not hesitate to veto any new spending programs passed by the Congress.
 The need for the moratorium is demonstrated by preliminary FY 1976 Budget estimates:

+Fis Fiscal Years Change

-Fiscal Years 1974 1975 1976 Percent 75/74 Change 76/75 Revenues 264.9 280, 303 5.7% 8.2, Outlays $\frac{268.4}{-3.5}$ $\frac{314}{32-34}$ $\frac{349}{45-47}$ 17 % 11.1%
+• 1974 1975 1976 75/74 76/75

+Revenues 264.9 280 303 5.7% 8.2%

+Outlays Deficit 268.4 -3.5 314 32-34 349 45-47 17 % 11.1%